114-16 E. Seneca Street,

 1 person favorited this theater

-The Temple Theater opened late in 1928.
+The Temple Theater opened December 13 1928 with “Annapolis”.
 Designed exclusively for showing movies, it quickly adapted to sound films.
 It was a two-story, free-standing structure with a red-brick facade in an undistinguished Colonial Revival style.
 Its triangular marquee with red neon tubing and white-on-black lettering afforded barely enough space for the film’s name.

 Without a balcony and with only the most primitive rake and non-staggered seating, the theater accommodated about 700 patrons.
 The street-side box office led to a small lobby space with a shabby concession stand and even shabbier restrooms.
 The auditorium was a long narrow box with a central aisle and two banks of seats.
 Its walls were blue stucco with yellow sidelights, and its small proscenium carried a yellow curtain.
 The cramped stage apron supported an all-purpose rectangular screen that severely cropped CinemaScope pictures at the sides and widescreen pictures at the top and bottom.